RedVoxInc/redvox-python-sdk/README.md

 * Add ability to query API M metadata from the Cloud HTTP API
 * Add methods and classes for working with derived movement results

-### 3.0.0a15 (2020-10-14)

-* LocationData added; stores location data of a Station for later use
-* DataWindow will compute the most relevant locations into LocationData

-### 3.0.0a14 (2020-10-02)

-* Added sample interval standard deviation to SensorData
-* Resolved discrepancies between metadata values and data being read

 ### 3.0.0a13 (2020-10-01)